skilesare/immortality/a_new_constitution/article-vii---commentary.md

-_Corporations shall be able to recieve private payments from accounted citizens but must make all outgoing payments public and open._
+_Corporations shall be able to receive private payments from accounted citizens but must make all outgoing payments public and open._

 ---